VISION AND VALUES

 Engage, Enrich, Excel

-At Beech Grove, we are committed to working in partnership with parents to provide an engaging and enriching educational experience for all our pupils so that they excel academically and acquire the knowledge and skills they need to confidently manage their own lives.
+At Beech Grove, we are committed to working in partnership with parents to provide an engaging and enriching educational experience for all our pupils so that they excel academically and acquire the knowledge and skills they need to lead happy and fulfilled lives.

 We ENGAGE our pupils in the joy of learning through a broad, balanced and inspiring curriculum that is driven by pupil needs and interests.
 We seek to develop our pupils as creative thinkers, problem solvers and collaborators, who have the motivation, resilience and self-belief to shape their own futures and make a positive contribution to society.